uwePhillPhelps/IAP-2024/Tutorials/Part 1/5 - Functions.md

 *The IAP:: part of our statements, means that this function is owned by the IAP class.
 Classes will be explored in later practical’s.*

-We can now remove use our new readNumber function, and the overall code is simple and readable.
+We can now remove our previous code in the 'run()' function and replace it with our new 'readNumber()' function instead.
+The overall code is now simple and readable:

 ```cpp
 int numberA = readNumber();